Alzheimer's Disease Research

 Non-Technical Title: New Ways to Detect, Monitor, and Predict Early Alzheimer’s with Spinal Fluid

-Acknowledgements: This grant is made possible by a bequest from the Edward & Irene Schlosser Trust.
+Acknowledgements: This grant is made possible by a bequest from the Edward & Irene Schlosser Trust, and by support from the Fremont Area Alzheimer’s Fund of the Fremont Area Community Foundation.

 Duration: July 1, 2014 - June 30, 2017